-Peak bloom occurs mid-March to early April, pack a blanket and enjoy an easy-going afternoon under the pretty pink trees with your special someone, hard to think of a better way to spend the day.
+Since peak bloom occurs mid-March to early April, you’ll want to pack warm clothes.
+If you’re willing to brave the cold, pack blanket and enjoy an easy-going afternoon under the pretty pink trees with your special someone, hard to think of a better way to spend an easy spring day.

 #4.
 Hoyt Arboretum

-Home to a late-blooming variety of cherry trees like Shogetsu and Shirofugen trees, the spring blooms at Hoyt Arboretum bloom later than those at Waterfront Park.
+Home to a late-blooming variety of cherry trees like Shogetsu and Shirofugen trees, the spring blooms at Hoyt Arboretum bloom later than others mentioned on this list.

-What’s more, since this spot is lesser known for cherry blossoms in Portland, it gets less crowded.
-So if you find yourself overwhelmed by the crowds at Tom McCall Waterfront Park and/or notice that the cherry blossoms are past peak, head over to Hoyt Arboretum.
+Even better, Hoyt Arboretum isn’t as popular of an attraction for cherry blossoms in Portland, so it gets less crowded.
+If you find yourself overwhelmed by the crowds at Tom McCall Waterfront Park or notice that those cherry blossoms are past peak, head over to Hoyt Arboretum.